What's a 'Jezebel spirit'? Some Christians use the term to paint Kamala Harris with a demonic brush

 Christian nationalism is a fusion of American and Christian identities that seeks a privileged place for Christianity in American public life.

-Wallnau, who has 1 million Facebook followers, is considered a prophet in the New Apostolic Reformation, according to Taylor, and says he receives messages directly from God.
+Lance Wallnau, who has 1 million Facebook followers and is one of the leaders who has used “Jezebel spirit” to describe Harris, is considered a prophet in the New Apostolic Reformation, according to Taylor, and says he receives messages directly from God.
 He was an early evangelical supporter of Trump and remains close to his campaign.
 Republican vice presidential candidate JD Vance recently appeared at an event organized by Wallnau.

 The Trump and Harris campaigns did not respond to requests for comment.